Survivors’ Forum guidelines

 The Survivors’ Forum is NOT a direct help service.
-If you need immediate help and support, please call the freephone National Domestic Violence Helpline on 0808 2000 247 (run in partnership between Women’s Aid and Refuge)
+If you need immediate help and support, please visit our Live Chat service here.
+In an emergency, always call 999.

 Remember that anyone can read your posts, so please check that you do not include any identifying information such as your name, children’s names, the place where you may work or your location.

 Do not share your contact details (for example your email address) in a post.

 The Survivors’ Forum is a place for:

 - sharing experiences